athos/symbol-analyzer/README.md

 The basic usages of `symbol-analyzer` are *extract* and *analyze*.

-**Note** `symbol-analyzer` is still alpha quality and its APIs and the format of their return values described below are highly subject to change.
+**Note** `symbol-analyzer` is still of alpha quality and its APIs and the format of their return values described below are highly subject to change.

 ### Extract

 *Extract* analyzes how the specified symbols in the code are being used and will return the result, which we call *symbol information*.
 The target symbols to be analyzed are specified by assigning unique IDs as metadata with a specific key.
 The default key is `:id`.

-For example, you can analyze the usage of the second `x` in `(let [x 0] x)` as follows:
+For example, we can analyze the usage of the second `x` in `(let [x 0] x)` as follows:

 ```clojure
 user=> (require '[symbol-analyzer.extraction :refer [extract]])